GiacomoMeloni/ToDo_Notes-FARM/README.md

 Welcome to ToDo Notes FARM Project!
 This project serves as an entry-level exploration of the FARM stack (FastAPI - React - MongoDB).
-<br>Its primary objective is to gain knowledge about the technologies involved.
+<br>The primary objective of this project is to gain knowledge about the technologies involved.
 All you can find here follows what shown in this [tutorial](https://www.youtube.com/watch?v=G8MsHbCzyZ4&t=6188s&ab_channel=ABDLogs) and serves as a comprehensive guide for beginners who wish to gain familiarity with these tools.
 <br>You can find a lot of material in GitHub as well if you are interested in more FARM-based projects.
 <br><br>
 <h3>🐮 FARM Stack Overview</h3>